HurricaneJames/react-immutable-proptypes/README.md

 PropType validators that work with Immutable.js.

 ## Version Updates
+- 0.1.6 added `iterableOf`
+- 0.1.4 added `mapOf`
-0.1.3 updated package.json to support React v0.11.0+ (including 0.13.1).
+- 0.1.3 updated package.json to support React v0.11.0+ (including 0.13.1).
 Thanks [Andrey Okonetchnikov](https://github.com/okonet)!

+Since v 0.1.6 the library seems like it covers just about everything that is needed.
+If this package continues playing out as stably on our projects as it has, there will probably be a bump to v 1.0 soon.

 ## About